LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 7.](screenshots/Rotate_tool.png)

 These settings will allow you to move the point cloud along the x/y-axes and rotate it along the z-axis.
+Feel free to play with the settings and see what else the tool can do - there's always the undo button.

 **5. Align point clouds.**
    * Use your **secondary** mouse button to *move* and your **primary** mouse button to *rotate*